borglab/gtsam/GTSAM-Concepts.md

 To optimize over continuous types, we assume they are manifolds.
 This is central to GTSAM and hence discussed in some more detail below.

 [Manifolds](http://en.wikipedia.org/wiki/Manifold#Charts.2C_atlases.2C_and_transition_maps) and [charts](http://en.wikipedia.org/wiki/Manifold#Charts.2C_atlases.2C_and_transition_maps) are intimately linked concepts.
 We are only interested here in [differentiable manifolds](http://en.wikipedia.org/wiki/Differentiable_manifold#Definition), continuous spaces that can be locally approximated *at any point* using a local vector space, called the [tangent space](http://en.wikipedia.org/wiki/Tangent_space).
-A *chart* is an invertible map from the manifold to the vector space.
+A *chart* is an invertible map from the manifold to that tangent space.

-In GTSAM we assume that a manifold type can yield such a chart at any point, and we require that a functor `defaultChart` is available that, when called for any point on the manifold, returns a Chart type.
+In GTSAM we assume that a manifold type can yield such a *Chart* at any point, and we require that a functor `defaultChart` is available that, when called for any point on the manifold, returns a Chart type.
 Hence, the functor itself can be seen as an *Atlas*.

 In detail, we ask the following are defined for a MANIFOLD type: